intelops/website/content/english/open-source/our-open-source.md

 image_and_content_block:
   enable: true
   blocks:
+  - enable: true
-  - subtitle: "We Are Delta"
+    subtitle: "We Are Delta"
     title: "Lots of people love us, <br> and we're also."
     image: "images/block-image-01.png"
     content_position: "right" # Value will be - "left/right"